Why a Pre-Approval Letter Matters in Arizona Real Estate

 A higher credit score generally leads to lower down payment requirements and better interest rates.

-Can I get a loan for an older mobile home built before 1976?
+Can I get a loan for an older manufactured home built before 1976?

 How does financing a manufactured home differ from a traditional home?